laskaridis/ruby_enum/README.md

 # RubyEnum

-A simple enumeration type for ruby classes.
+A simple enumeration type for ruby.

 ## Installation